Vermont Nurse Practitioner Licensure Steps - 2023

 BY ENDORSEMENT, the RN licensure is for NP prospects who have RN licenses from other states.
 The RN qualifications from the state must be similar to those required in Vermont.
 Here are the steps to acquiring an RN license by endorsement.

-The Vermont NP license requires a Master of Science in Nursing (MSN) degree, or higher.
+Vermont nursing board requires a Master of Science in Nursing (MSN) degree, or higher, for prospective nurse practitioners.

 You need national certification to qualify for the NP license in Vermont.
 There are several national certification bodies for NPs in the country.
 However, you must take care to only apply to Vermont-accredited bodies.
 The following is a list of national certification organizations that have won the approval of the VBON.